-- A format for representing diseases that is simple and intuitive. - An ability to cope with errors and uncertainties in diagnostic information. - The simplicity of storing statistical information as frequencies rather than conditional probabilities. - A method for evaluating alternative diagnostic hypotheses that yields true probabilities. - A framework that should facilitate unsupervised learning of medical knowledge and the integration of medical diagnosis with other AI applications.
+- An ability to cope with errors and uncertainties in diagnostic information. - The simplicity of storing statistical information as frequencies rather than conditional probabilities. - A method for evaluating alternative diagnostic hypotheses that yields true probabilities. - A framework that should facilitate unsupervised learning of medical knowledge and the integration of medical diagnosis with other AI applications.